bowphp/tintin/docs/en.md

 Often when you are developing your code, you have to subdivide the views of your application to be more flexible and write less code.

-`#include` allows to include another template file in another.
+`%include` allows to include another template file in another.

 ```t
 %include('filename', data)
 ```

+### Condition include of file

+Sometime you want to include a file when some condition are validate.
+No panic, the `%includeif` or `%includewhen` is here for you.

 #### Example of inclusion